-Source: Defined in §320, 723, 724 of the Social Security Handbook (SSA, 2022), or §413 of the US Code defining OASDI benefits (LLI, 2022) Notes
+Source: Defined in §407, 723-725 of the Social Security Handbook (SSA, 2022), or §413 of the US Code defining OASDI benefits (LLI, 2022) Notes

-- Unlike own old-age benefits, spousal benefits do not receive delayed retirement credits or adjustments for benefits reduced or eliminated due to the earnings test. - The actual benefit formula is a more complicated then described above -For each year after age 62, the primary insurance amount is adjusted by the COLA and rounded down to the nearest one-tenth of a dollar until reaching the person's current age at which point it is rounded down to the nearest dollar.
+- · If the deceased spouse started benefits before SRA and continued to work, $ADJ{i,t}$ may change based on the number of periods benefits are partially or fully reduced due to the earnings test -See policy document United States: Public Own Old-Age Benefit Plan Details for additional - · Unlike own old-age benefits, survivor benefits do not receive delayed retirement credits or adjustments for benefits reduced or eliminated due to the earnings test. - · The actual benefit formula is a more complicated then described above -For each year after the eligibility age, the primary insurance amount is adjusted by the COLA and rounded down to the nearest one-tenth of a dollar until reaching the person's current age at which point it is rounded down to the nearest dollar.
 The final benefit after adjustments is always rounded down to the nearest dollar.

-Table 2: Maximum Covered Earnings
+Table 3: Maximum Covered Earnings